 These are the keys to infection control in alternative settings.

-21. Providing palliative care to keep terminally ill patients as comfortable as possible is an important aspect of respiratory care what?
+21. Providing palliative care to keep terminally ill patients as comfortable as possible is an important aspect of respiratory care in what setting?

-Home care is the most common; other settings include: subacute, rehabilitation, and skilled nursing facilities.
+Home care is the most common, and other settings include subacute, rehabilitation, and skilled nursing facilities.

 Lower costs and enhanced patient comfort.